swiesend/secret-service/README.md

             // delete without prompting, as the collection password is known. collection.deletePassword(item);
             collection.delete();
-        } // clears the collection password afterwards }
+        } // clears the collection's password, private key and session key afterwards }

     @Test